Our sworn translators are here to help you

 When a translation of an official document has to be submitted for official purposes in another country, it is often stipulated that the translation must be certified.
 The recipient of the translation, often a public authority, wishes to be certain that the translation has been produced by a qualified and competent translator who is registered as such with the authorities.

-For example: the registration of a company or partnership, the winding up of an estate, the registration of a marriage or an application for a grant or subsidy.
+For example: the registration of a company or partnership, the winding up of an estate or an application for a grant or subsidy.